powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 tool as long as the needed information is provided.
 We fixed the way of encoding the information.
 Those encoding are called reports.

-A report specify the `json` fields that has to be provided to pass information of a certain kind.
+A report type specify the `json` fields that has to be provided to pass information of a certain kind.
+All reports types have a common basis:

-The type of reports required by each formula are specified in their user guide.
-However, all report have a common basis:

-- `timestamp` : at the format "year-month-dayThour:minutes:secondes".
+- `timestamp` : at the format "year-month-dayThour:minutes:seconds".
 The
-  timestamp should reflect the time at which the information correspond, not the time the information was computed.
+  timestamp reflects the time at which the information correspond, not the time the information was computed.
-  For example if a power consumption of a CPU is mesured at time `t` and used to determine the power comsumption of a cgroup in a `PowerReport`, this report should have timestamp `t`.
+  For example if a power consumption of a CPU is measured at time `t` and used to determine the power consumption of a `cgroup` in a `PowerReport`, this report has timestamp `t`.

-- `target` : The target should be the subject of the mesure.
-For example if you produce a report that contain information relative to a program, domain, etc. The target should refer to it.
+- `target` : The target is the subject of the measure.
+For example if you produce a report that contain information relative to a program, domain, etc., the target refers to it.
+It corresponds to the `cgroup` name.

-- `sensor`: It's a name field that should be use to regroup reports for computing modules.
-For example, in VirtualWatts, the computationnal module need to receive a `ProcfsReport` and a `PowerReport`, for both reports to be send to the same computational module they have to have the same `sensor`.
+- `sensor`: It's a name field that is used to identify the reports produced by or computed thanks to a sensor.

-  A report have the following format:
+  Therefore, a report have the following format:

   ```json
   "timestamp":$timestamp,